 5. Websites and Mobile Apps

-In addition to more general options like Wix, there are website builders developed with the real estate in mind, such as Placester and Zillow.
+There are website builders developed with the real estate in mind, such as Placester and Zillow.
 These services come with IDX and MLS integrations, search engines and industry-specific plug-ins of their own.

-Typical website enhancement tools in real estate include IDX and MLS integration plug-ins, but there is more.
+Typical website enhancement tools in real estate are IDX and MLS integration plug-ins, but there is more.
 Consider Home Value Leads, a customizable home value estimator that you can place on your site and even make part of your Facebook ad campaign.

 Mobile app builders